MarcinKosinski/MarcinKosinski.github.io/_posts/2016-04-06-FAQ-SparkR.md

 Spark context is required to run Spark itself and any other context is required to conect Spark with its extensions.
-SQL Context enables to use Spark SQL which mainly means one can write SQL statements instead of using Spark functions and Spark SQL module will translate those statements for Spark.
+SQL Context enables to use Spark SQL which mainly means that one can write SQL statements instead of using Spark functions and that Spark SQL module will translate those statements for Spark.

 For example `hiveContext` can be created with